 Think carefully about what you wash into the gutter.

-Street side gutters almost always drain into local rivers and creeks through the stormwater system, impacting on the environment.
+Street-side gutters almost always drain into local rivers and creeks through the stormwater system, impacting the environment.

-Under the Environmental Protection Act 1994, it is an offence for any person to deposit or release certain items into a roadside gutter, stormwater drainage or waters (including creeks, rivers and lakes).
-It is an offense to place any of these items where it could be reasonably expected to move or be washed into a roadside gutter, stormwater drainage or waters.
+Under the Environmental Protection Act 1994, it is an offence for any person to deposit or release certain items into a roadside gutter, stormwater drainage, or waters (including creeks, rivers, and lakes).
+It is an offense to place any of these items where they could be reasonably expected to move or be washed into a roadside gutter, stormwater drainage, or waters.